glenndehaan/unifi-voucher-site/README.md

     - Replace `DISABLE_AUTH` with `AUTH_DISABLE` in your environment variables.

 3. The API bearer token now uses a dedicated variable **`AUTH_TOKEN`**.
-    - Ensure that your API token is now stored under the `AUTH_TOKEN` variable and update your implementations to used this new token instead of the `SECURITY_CODE`.
+    - Ensure that your API token is now stored under the `AUTH_TOKEN` variable and update your implementations to use this new token instead of the `SECURITY_CODE`.

 ### Migration from 1.x to 2.x